ipfs/specs/repo/README.md

 ### hooks (TODO)

-Like git, IPFS nodes will allow `hooks`, a set of user configurable scripts to run at predefined moments in ipfs operations.
-This makes it easy to customize the behavior of ipfs nodes without changing the implementations themselves.
+Like git, IPFS nodes will allow `hooks`, a set of user configurable scripts to run at predefined moments in IPFS operations.
+This makes it easy to customize the behavior of IPFS nodes without changing the implementations themselves.

 ## Notes

 #### A Repo uniquely identifies an IPFS Node

 A repository uniquely identifies a node.
-Running two different ipfs programs with identical repositories -- and thus identical identities -- WILL cause problems.
+Running two different IPFS programs with identical repositories -- and thus identical identities -- WILL cause problems.

 Datastores MAY be shared -- with proper synchronization -- though note that sharing datastore access MAY erode privacy.